Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Real data illustrations

-For illustration purposes, in this section we consider epidemiological data on transfusion-related Acquired Immune Deficiency Syndrome (AIDS).
-The AIDS Blood Transfusion Data are collected by the Centers for Disease Control (CDC), which is from a registry data base, a common source of medical data (see \cite{Bilker96}; \cite{Lawless89}).
+The AIDS Blood Transfusion Data are collected by the Centers for Disease Control (CDC), which is from a registry data base, a common source of medical data (see Bilker and Wang \cite{Bilker96}; Kalbfleisch and Lawless \cite{Lawless89}).
 The variable of interest ($X^*$) is the induction or incubation time, which is defined as the time elapsed from Human Immunodeficiency virus (HIV) infection to the clinical manifestation of full-blown AIDS.
 The CDC AIDS Blood Transfusion Data can be viewed as being doubly truncated.
 The data were retrospectively ascertained for all transfusion-associated AIDS cases in which the diagnosis of AIDS occurred prior to the end of the study, thus leading to right-truncation.
 Besides, because HIV was unknown prior to 1982, any cases of transfusion-related AIDS before this time would not have been properly classified and thus would have been missed.
 Thus, in addition to right-truncation, the observed data are also truncated from the left.
-See \cite{Bilker96}, section 5.2, for further discussions. \\
+See Bilker and Wang \cite{Bilker96}, section 5.2, for further discussions. \\

 The data include 494 cases reported to the CDC prior to January 1, 1987, and diagnosed prior to July 1, 1986.
 Of the 494 cases, 295 had consistent data, and the infection could be attributed to a single transfusion or short series of transfusions.
-Our analyses are restricted to this subset, which is entirely reported in \cite{Lawless89}, Table 1.
+Our analyses are restricted to this subset, which is entirely reported in Kalbfleisch and Lawless \cite{Lawless89}, Table 1.
 Values of $U^*$ were obtained by measuring the time from HIV infection to January 1, 1982; while $V^*$ was defined as time from HIV infection to the end of study (July 1, 1986).
 Note that the difference between $V^*$ and its respective $U^*$ is always 4.5 years. \\